River Out of Eden

+Summary

 The digital river

-Dawkins begins the book by stating that all our ancestors reached adulthood and begot at least one child before they died.
-In a world where most organisms die before they can procreate, descendants are common but ancestors are rare.
-But we can all claim an unbroken chain of successful ancestors, right back to the first single-celled organism.
+Dawkins explains that everyone alive today has a continuous line of ancestors who survived to adulthood and reproduced, tracing all the way back to the very first single-celled organism, even though many organisms die without reproducing.

 If the success of an organism is measured by its ability to survive and reproduce, then all living organisms can be said to have inherited "good genes" from successful ancestors.
 Each generation of organisms is a sieve against which replicated and mutated genes are tested.
 Good genes fall through the sieve into the next generation while bad genes are removed.
 This explains why organisms become better and better at whatever it takes to succeed, and is in stark contrast to Lamarckism, which would require successful organisms to refine their genes during their lifetime.

 Following this gene-centered view of evolution, it can be argued that an organism is no more than a temporary body in which a set of companion genes (actually alleles) co-operate toward a common goal: to grow the organism into adulthood, before they go their separate ways in bodies of the organism's progeny.
 Bodies are created and discarded, but good genes live on as replicas of themselves, a result of a high-fidelity copy process typical of digital encoding.

 Through meiosis (sexual reproduction), genes share bodies with different companion genes in successive generations.
 Thus genes can be said to flow in a river through geological time.
 Even though genes are selfish, over the long run every gene needs to be compatible with all other genes in the gene pool of a population of organisms, to produce successful organisms.

 A river of genes may fork, mostly due to the geographical separation between two populations of organisms.
 Because genes in the two branches never share the same bodies, they may drift apart until genes from the two branches become incompatible.
 Organisms created by these two branches form separate, non-interbreeding species, completing the process of speciation.